As contractors, there’s always more work in front of us than we can begin to keep up with.

 Product Research and Recommendations

 Adding an association membership next to your company name can instantly build your credibility and professionalism.
-It says you’re active in your industry and that you keep up with best practices and awareness of market conditions.
+It says you’re active in your industry and keep up with best practices and market conditions.

-Most if not all industry associations offer some type of forum for members to engage, ask questions, and offer answers.
-It’s good to remember – the answers found on forums are from people, just like you and me.
+Most, if not all, industry associations offer forums for members to engage, ask questions, and submit answers.
+It’s good to remember — the solutions found on forums are from people like you and me.
 Without intending to, there could be advice shared that is not correct or helpful.
-Resist the urge to follow blindly and do some fact-checking on your end before making any major adjustments.
+Resist the urge to follow blindly and fact-check before making major adjustments or decisions.

 Trade associations offer an immense amount of information and resources.
+And might require some level of continuing education units.
 You’ll need to pace yourself and plan accordingly.

 Not All Associations are Equal

 Depending on your industry, there may be quite a few to choose from.
-Start with a good ol’ internet search, read the reviews, and ask around.
-You can also check in with your CRM or other project management software/applications and they may have some great recommendations.
+Start with a good ol’ internet search, read the reviews, see who your competitors are involved with, and ask around.
+You can also check in with your CRM or other project management software/applications, and they may have some great recommendations.
 Maybe that’s what you’re doing here?!